kallaway/100-days-of-code/r1-log.md

 * Store data in a database

 ### R1D4
+Session 1:
-* Implement GET /Weight and GET /Weight/{id} endpoint
+* Implement GET /Weight
 * Discuss the role of architects in an organization
 * Update Weight Table Schema.
 READ weight business logic and data built.
 * GET list /Weight now works through the API